Shower Door Basics

 • Bathroom with a frameless glass shower enclosure, plant, and vanity.

-There is not a metal frame attached to the glass panels, and what metal is visible, is minimal, for example our Contemporary or Mod track systems
+There is not a metal frame attached to the glass panels, and what metal is visible, is minimal.
+Delta® Paxos or Mod are examples of frameless shower door designs.

 • Animated gif showing a hinged glass shower door opening and closing